 Sarasota’s Lido Key mangrove tunnels are also a very popular spot.
 Island Style Sports provides activities for visitors who want to experience an exotic adventure in southwest Florida.
 Next door is Manatee County, home to the Robinson and Emerson Point Preserves and also more tunnels.
 For a cool magical ride try Kayak Jacks Paddle Sports.

 Weedon Island, St. Petersburg

-Tampa Bay’s most popular mangrove tunnel trail offers a two or four mile loop, both with a cool ride through shady mangroves.
-Sweetwater Kayaks provides a guided tour where you may see a fever of stingrays or a pod of dolphins, plus fish, manatees and many birds.
+Tampa Bay’s most popular mangrove tunnel trail offers a two or four-mile loop, both with a cool ride through shady mangroves.
+Sweetwater Kayaks provides a guided tour where you may see a fever of stingrays or also a pod of dolphins, plus fish, manatees, and many birds.
 At the end of the tour, be sure to climb the 45-foot observation tower for a magnificent view, or check out the Weedon Island Preserve Center to learn about the area’s rich archaeological past as well as its recent history.

 Thousand Islands, Cocoa Beach

 Minutes away from Cocoa Beach, enjoy an “old Florida” mangrove tunnel called “The Amazon” in the Thousand Islands with Cocoa Beach Kayak as a naturalist guide provides insight into this magical world.
 Before entering the network of tunnels you are likely to see dolphins and manatees.
 And once exploring the depths of the mangrove forest, you may encounter many birds including Roseate Spoonbills, Ibis, Great Herons, and Green Herons.

 Kayak and Stuff also offers a mangrove tunnel tour through St. Lucie Inlet Preserve State Park’s Mosquito Creek, accessible by kayak or SUP, with a launch from Cove Road Park, and also access to a rare find in Florida – a secluded beach.